 When the alert is created (and when it is sent out in a notification) the system will display the alert dates and include the which field its relatively set against for your information.
 This article explains how these dates are displayed taking into account snoozed and recurring alerts.

-If you have created an Alert to trigger based upon relative date, for example "1 month after active start date" then the trigger date, the relative field and the original relative date is displayed:
+If you have created an Alert to trigger based upon relative date that is a Term date, for example "1 month after active start date" then the trigger date, the relative field and the original relative date is displayed:

 01-April-2019 - [1 month after active start date (01-March-2019)]